-The particulars of Austria’s citizenship by investment procedures are not codified in the laws of the nation.
-Rather, the scheme draws broad legitimacy from Article 10, Paragraph 6 of the 1985 Nationality Act, which gives leave to the Federal Government to grant citizenship where an individual displays actual or expected outstanding achievements.
-Failure to fully codify the scheme has made it one of the least transparent processes in the economic citizenship arena.
+The particulars of Austria’s citizenship by investment procedures are not clearly codified in the laws of the nation.
+Rather, the scheme draws broad legitimacy from Article 10, Paragraph 6 of the 1985 Nationality Act, which gives leave to the Federal Government to grant citizenship where a person displays actual or expected outstanding achievements.
+The Federal Government may, by an order, lay down specific stipulations regarding the grant of nationality under Article 10, Paragraph 6.
+Its failure to fully do so has made the Austrian scheme one of the least transparent processes in the economic citizenship arena.

-Although Austria generally disallows dual nationality, applicants who apply to naturalise under Article 10, Paragraph 6 are permitted to retain their original citizenship, bringing the scheme in line with those of other jurisdictions offering economic citizenship.
-Other benefits of Austrian citizenship include visa-free access to all European Union member states, the United States, and Canada.
-A total of more than 170 nations have implemented visa waiver programmes for Austrian citizens.
+Although Austria generally disallows dual nationality, Article 10, Paragraph 6 applicants are permitted to retain their original citizenship, bringing the scheme in line with those of other jurisdictions offering economic citizenship.
+Benefits of Austrian citizenship include the right to live and work in any country in the European Economic Area (EEA) and Switzerland, as well as facilitated travel to the United States and Canada.